rachelbasse/web-take-home-project/README.md

   * This is a string that specifies the user's platform, OS, device id, appVersion, screenWidth, screenHeight, devicePixelRatio, debug_flag and country code.
 Please feel free to ask about this.
 * Authorization
   * This specifies whether the the user is requesting a publicly available resource (BASIC authorization) or a privately available resource only accessible to a particular user (BEARER authorization).
 Again, please ask about this if you have any questions.

+## How to get in touch

+If you have any questions, concerns or suggestions please feel free to ping me (Sam, the dude in the photo above) on +61432 211 241.
+Happy coding!
+Workyard is a pretty awesome place to work, I hope to see you soon!